Action News Reporter John Paul

 John started his television journey when he was just 16 years old as part of a Cable Access video club in memory of a fellow high school student killed in a crash.
 John has been involved in television ever since.

 John grew up in Kalamazoo, Michigan.
 He majored in Journalism at Western Michigan University, graduating in 2005.
-He has three daughters, a dog named Scarlett and a Maine Coon cat named Fritz.
+He has a wife, three daughters, a dog named Scarlett and a Maine Coon cat named Fritz.

 Action's Stories